-Cyclothymic disorder resembles bipolar disorder but is less severe.
+Cyclothymic disorder resembles bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
+Mania is characterized... read more but is less severe.
 The episodes of elation and sadness are less intense, typically last for only a few days, and recur fairly often at irregular intervals.
 This disorder may develop into bipolar disorder or may continue as extreme moodiness.

-Doctors diagnose cyclothymic disorder based on the distinctive pattern of symptoms.
+Doctors diagnose cyclothymic disorder based on the distinctive pattern of mental health symptoms.

-A drug that stabilizes mood (such as lithium or an anticonvulsant) may be used if cyclothymic disorder makes functioning difficult.
-People may tolerate the anticonvulsant divalproex better than lithium.
-Antidepressants are not used unless depression is severe and has lasted a long time because they can cause rapid switching from one mood to the other (rapid cycling).
+A medication that stabilizes mood (such as lithium Lithium In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
+Mania is characterized... read more or an antiseizure medication Antiseizure medications In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
+Mania is characterized... read more ) may be used if cyclothymic disorder makes functioning difficult.
+People may tolerate the antiseizure medication divalproex better than lithium.
+Antidepressants are not used for cyclothymic disorder unless depression is severe and has lasted a long time because they can cause rapid switching from one mood to the other (rapid cycling).

-Support groups (such as the Depression and Bipolar Support Alliance—see DBSA) can help by providing a forum to share commons experiences and feelings.
+Support groups can help by providing a forum to share common experiences and feelings.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.